stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 0000002c  00000d0f R_OR1K_PLT26      00000000   __tls_get_addr + 0
 ```

-The relocation entry explains how to and where to apply to the relocation entry.
+The relocation entry list explains how to and where to apply the relocation entry.
 It contains:
  - `Offset` - the location in the binary that needs to be updated
  - `Info` - the encoded value containing the `Type, Sym and Addend`, which is